waringer/eufy-security-webclient/README.md

 BSD-3-Clause - See [LICENSE](LICENSE) file for details.

 ## Links
-- [eufy-security-ws](https://github.com/bropat/eufy-security-ws) - The WebSocket server this client connects to
+- [eufy-security-client](https://github.com/bropat/eufy-security-client) - The client lib used to connect to Eufy

 ---